nottombrown/WorthyPilgrims/README.md

 - Ableton Push - Makes Ableton feel like an instrument
 - Figure (iOS) - Try it for making weird little riffs on the go
 - Samplr (iOS) - Chops up vocals beautifully, someone should get good with it
-- Splice - GitHub for Ableton allows you to sync project changes with multiple collaborators and peak inside other people's workflows
+- [Blend](blend.io) - GitHub for Ableton allows you to sync project changes with multiple collaborators and peak inside other people's workflows